By The Hospitable Team

 Start with a 14-day free trial.

-Becoming an Airbnb host can be a great option if you need some additional income, or it can become a full-time business in itself.
-There are minimal startup costs, and a lot of the setup and marketing is done for you.
+Becoming an Airbnb host can be a great option if you need some additional income, or it can become a full-time business.
+There are minimal startup costs, and a lot of the setup and marketing are done for you on the platform.